Forbidden Dark Matter Annihilations into Standard Model Particles: Conclusions

 In this work we consider a new application of this mechanism that leads to qualitatively new predictions.
 We consider DM with a large coupling to the SM\@.
 Ordinarily, this leads to a relic abundance many orders of magnitude smaller than the observed one, with only trace amounts of DM present today.
 However, if the DM mass is in a window below the mass of its annihilation products, the relic density can have the observed value due to the thermal suppression of the annihilation rate.
 This leads to precise experimental targets for the DM mass that can be probed at future beam-dump experiments and high-luminosity colliders.
-In this work we have mapped annihilations into SM leptons finding two viable mass windows \be 0.8 m_\mu \lesssim m_\chi \lesssim m_\mu\, , \quad 0.5 m_\tau \lesssim m_\chi \lesssim m_\tau\, . \ee As noted in the introduction, this is reminsicint of WIMP DM in the MSSM\@.
+In this work we have mapped annihilations into SM leptons finding three viable mass windows \be 0.9 m_\mu \lesssim m_\chi \lesssim m_\mu\,, \quad (m_\tau-m_\mu) \lesssim 2m_\chi \lesssim (m_\tau+m_\mu)\, , \quad 0.8 m_\tau \lesssim m_\chi \lesssim m_\tau\, . \ee In the first two windows this scenario can explain the discrepancy between the observed value of $(g-2)_\mu$ and the SM prediction~\cite{Aoyama:2020ynm, Bennett:2006fi, Hagiwara:2011af, Davier:2010nc, Grange:2015fou, Albahri:2021kmg, Albahri:2021ixb, Abi:2021gix}.
+As noted in the introduction, the available parameter space for forbidden annihilations into the SM is reminiscent of WIMP DM in the MSSM\@.
 Much of the viable parameter space consists of special combinations of neutralinos, with special spectra, that can have the observed relic density consistent with experimental constraints~\cite{ArkaniHamed:2006mb}.
 Light DM, with a standard cosmological history and $s$-wave annihilations to SM particles, can have the observed abundance and satisfy CMB constraints~\cite{Padmanabhan:2005es, Aghanim:2018eyx} only for forbidden annihilations in narrow mass windows.
 This offers tantalizing targets for future experiments.
 For example, Forbidden DM annihilating into muons will be definitively probed by the next generation of fixed target experiments~\cite{Berlin:2018bsc, Kahn:2018cqs, Chen:2018vkr, Gninenko:2014pea, Gninenko:2001hx}.